 Encryption and Digital Wallet Addresses are one of Bitcoin and Cryptos greatest strengths.
-Cryptography is in cryptocurrency’s name, and it’s applied in the security that Encryption and Wallet Addresses provide.
+Cryptography is in cryptocurrency’s name, we apply it in the security that Encryption and Wallet Addresses provide.
 In this section we’ll explain how encrypt crypto currency is, and what a digital wallet address is.

 Hashing is an essential part of encryption, wallet addresses, and the security they provide Bitcoin and Cryptos.
 A hash function is a mathematical process which can take input of any size (a string), process it using a hashing algorithm and return the output in a fixed size (a digest).
 Each hash output is unique (theoretically it is possible for 2 data inputs to have the same hash output but realistically the probability is so low that it can be ignored), it is impossible to derive the original data input from the hash output, and the output will always be the same for a given input.
 This can be used to detect change, you can play around on this site to get a feel for how it works.
 You’ll see the slightest change to data input (e.g. adding a space) will completely change the hash output.